jasminemathieu/Backup-and-Recovery/README.md

 ![unmounted2](https://imgur.com/3PWT9p7.jpg)

+With these steps completed, our Backup Service - File Recovery is now successfully configured.

-# Part 2 - Restore VM
+# Part 2: Restore VM

-## Backup via Restore

-This portion of the project will cover the process of restoring a full virtual machine from a backup.
-I ran into complications during the process, and will cover how I was able to successfully completed the restore configuration and implementation process.
+In this section of the project, we delve into the process of restoring a full virtual machine from a backup.
+Despite encountering complications, I successfully completed the restore configuration and implementation.
+Let’s break it down:

+1. Initial Configuration:
+   - The backup restore asset, named ‘RecoveredVM,’ was configured (as shown in the image below) and timestamped at 5/21/2024 1:31:18 PM.
+   - However, attempts to access the virtual machine failed due to the absence of a public IP address.

 ![restore vm start](https://imgur.com/sUyeDFV.jpg)

-The backup restore asset has been configured as displayed below, named 'RecoveredVM'.
-The configuration has been successfully completed, timestamped 5/21/2024 1:31:18 PM.

 ![config complete](https://imgur.com/YjHN11Z.jpg)

-After unsuccessful attempts of accessing the virtual machine, I discovered it did not have a public IP address.
+2. Addressing IP Issues:
+ - I encountered challenges while assigning a public IP address to the backup restore machine.
+ - Subscription errors hindered the process, leading me to recreate both the VM and its restore machine (as reflected in the images below).

 ![recoveredvm no ip2](https://imgur.com/6DkPGO0.jpg)

-I ran into complications when assigning a public IP address to the backup restore machine 'RecoveredVM'.
-Due to a subscription error, I was unable to complete the process.
-I had to recreate the vm machine and its restore machine as reflected below to complete the process.

 ![ip issues](https://imgur.com/kY2L63Y.jpg)

 ![take2](https://imgur.com/xgzNybr.jpg)

+3. Successful IP Configuration:
-From here I was able to configure a public IP address for the 'RecoveredVM' machine
+   - Eventually, I configured a public IP address for the ‘RecoveredVM’ machine (as seen in the image below).

 ![ip config2](https://imgur.com/jLdUYgz.jpg)

-The IP address configuration was complete.
 ![ip complete](https://imgur.com/bbxLRhQ.jpg)

-I then created inbound rules to allow RDP for the machine.
+4. Inbound Rules for RDP:
+   - To ensure remote desktop access, I created inbound rules.
+   - Confirming successful restore machine duplication with a remote access to the duplicate machine validated my efforts (see confirmation images below).

 ![RDP config2](https://imgur.com/grXt9DB.jpg)

 ![RDP confirmed](https://imgur.com/5VOZrtJ.jpg)

-## Successful Restore Confirmation
-I was able to remote into the machine and confirm the restore machine duplication was successful.

 ![confirm restore](https://imgur.com/ep6oO7G.jpg)

 ## Conclusion
-In this project, I was able to successfully configure and complete a full cloud-native backup service and machine restore to 100% data availability in Azure.
-Both methods prove to be powerful on-premises data protection solutions, useful in events of service disruptions, accidental deletions or corruption of data.
-It's equally secure, scalable, and cost-effective as it is simple to architect, highly available, and resilient.

-## fin
+This project demonstrates the power of cloud-native backup services and machine restoration in Azure.
+Whether facing service disruptions, accidental deletions, or data corruption, these solutions provide robust on-premises data protection.
+They combine security, scalability, cost-effectiveness, and architectural simplicity.